 Tokenizer

-Algorithm that breaks text into tokens.
-OpenAI uses tiktoken, other providers use proprietary methods.
+An algorithm that breaks text down into tokens.
+OpenAI uses tiktoken; other providers use proprietary methods.

-Pricing as of: May 2026.
-Always check the providers’ official pages for current rates.
+Prices as of May 2026.
+Check the providers’ official websites for current rates at any time.